Top Snorkeling and Scuba Diving in Jamaica

 The SS Kathryn Wreck is a 140 foot WWII steel mine-sweeper.
 It was sunk to act as an artificial reef in 1991.
 Bio: Black coral, Nurse sharks, etc. 10 minutes from Ocho Rios Kathryn and Caverns is also known as SS Kathryn Wreck.

-Limestone Shore is a 0-star rated scuba dive and snorkel destination in Jamaica, Caribbean which is accessible from shore based on 0 ratings.
+Prospect Reef, Ocho Rios, Jamaica is a 4.0-star rated scuba dive and snorkel destination in Jamaica, Ocho Rios which is accessible from shore based on 2 ratings.

 #10 - Rhodes Hall

 The reef is within 100 yards from shore and is close to the surface in many locations.
 There is a wide variety of channels, sand flats, wall faces, small caves and crevices, and interesting coral formations.
 Inside the reef depths range from four to eight feet just off shore, outside the reef, depths range from 30 to 95 feet.
 It's protected status insures minimal boat traffic and viewing of a dazzling array of tropical fish that breed withing the Marine Park.
 There are at least two small boat and one airplane wreck within range of the marine park.
 There is hotel within view of the reef, with a diving operation facilitating diving the reef on a daily basis Part of the Samuels Bay National Marine Park.
 The only access to the dive site is through Rhodes Resort at Rhodes Hall Plantation, an independent district located between the communities of Green Island to the east and Orange Bay to the west.
 Rhodes Hall is 5 miles east of Negril beach.

 #11 - Shaw Reef